Hospice Home Care

 We also invite you to visit our Hospice FAQs page to find answers to some of the most common questions about hospice care.

-Amber Williamson joined Hospice & Palliative Care of Iredell County in October of 2012 initially as an Admissions/Float RN in Homecare.
-In May of 2017 Amber moved into the role of Director of Homecare for the Statesville Team.
+Amber Sanders initially joined Hospice & Palliative Care of Iredell County in October of 2012 as an Admissions/Float RN in Homecare.
+In May 2017, Amber moved into the role of Director of Homecare.

-Amber received her associates in nursing at Mitchell Community College in 2010 and is currently attending the University of North Carolina Wilmington pursuing her bachelor of nursing.
-She also acheived her Hospice Nursing Certification in 2020.
+Amber received her associate's degree in nursing at Mitchell Community College in 2010 and her bachelor's in nursing from the University of North Carolina Wilmington.
+She also achieved her Hospice Nursing Certification in 2020.

 Amber is a native of Iredell County and currently resides in Statesville with her beautiful, blended family of six.